enijkamp/jekyll-now/_posts/2010-10-15-scala-build-pattern.md

 ---
 layout: post
 title: "The build pattern in Scala"
+resume: "So, you are a Senior Developer with solid experience in java, c#, or c++?
+You know the famous GoF Builder pattern by heart, applying it is a matter of seconds and there’s nothing more to learn?
+In this case Rafael’s article “Type-safe Builder Pattern in Scala” will probably shake your world."
 ---

 So, you are a Senior Developer with solid experience in java, c#, or c++?
 You know the famous <a href="http://en.wikipedia.org/wiki/Builder_pattern" target="_blank">GoF Builder pattern</a> by heart, applying it is a matter of seconds and there's nothing more to learn?